Botulism: Things to Consider Avoiding

 For more information, please see our MCAS page. https://www.iatrogenicbotulism.com/post/botulism-and-mcas

-A detailed external list of medications often discussed in MCAS contexts can be found here:https://www.histamined.com/post/medications-to-avoid-with-mcas
+A detailed list of medications to avoid if you have MCAS can be found here: https://www.histamined.com/post/medications-to-avoid-with-mcas

 References